-- Encourage an open and transparent culture - Enable the school to identify inappropriate, problematic, or concerning behaviour early - Minimise the risk of abuse, and - Ensure that adults working in or on behalf of the school or college are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution
+- Encourage an open and transparent culture - Enable the school to identify inappropriate, problematic, or concerning behaviour early - Minimise the risk of abuse, and - Ensure that adults working in or on behalf of the school are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution

 The School's Staff Code of Conduct can be found on the school's intranet.
-The aim of the Staff Code of Conduct is to provide clear guidance about the standards of appropriate behaviour and actions of its staff so as to not place pupils or staff at risk of harm or of allegation of harm to a pupil.
-All staff are expected to comply with the standards contained within this code at all times.
+The aim of the Staff Code of Conduct is to provide clear guidance about the standards of appropriate behaviour and actions of any adult who works on our premises.
+All adults are expected to comply with the standards contained within this code of conduct at all times including when offsite.

-2. The school's procedures
+The school's procedures

-Staff must share all concerns with the Designated Safeguarding Lead or Head without delay so that it can be recorded and dealt with appropriately, sensitively, and proportionately and in a timely manner.
-Where a low-level concern is raised about the Head, it should be referred to the Chair of Governors.
+Adults must share all low-level concerns about another adult with the Head without delay so that it can be recorded and dealt with appropriately, sensitively, and proportionately and in a timely manner.
+Where a low-level concern is raised about the Head, this should be referred to the Chair of Governors again without delay.